Tax penalties

 HMRC normally issue penalty notices automatically, so you must appeal a penalty if you wish to claim a reasonable excuse.

-HMRC’s list of accepted reasonable excuses is on GOV.UK – these are examples only, and not comprehensive.
+HMRC publish a list of examples which may count as a reasonable excuse on GOV.UK.
+These are not comprehensive.
 Do not be put off appealing or claiming reasonable excuse just because your situation does not exactly fit the examples given.

 Other examples could include: